 If you were to select the nation's cocktail capital, New Orleans would have to be at the top of the list.
 Sure, New York City and San Francisco have some of the best and brightest bartenders working today, but in terms of history, endurance, and sheer joie de vivre, the Big Easy has plenty in its favor.

-Credited as being among the first true cocktails, the Sazerac is a New Orleans original; one sip of its hazy, lusty character tells you everything you need to know about living the good life.
+Credited as being among the first true cocktails, the Sazerac is a New Orleans original.
+As stiff as they come, it combines rye, absinthe, and Peychaud's bitters, served, unusually, in a rocks glass without ice.
+One sip of its hazy, lusty character tells you everything you need to know about living the good life.

 - 3 or 4 dashes Peychaud's Bitters